 Alright, that’s it!
 Anything catch your bookish eye?

 I will say I own half of the Sophie Katz Murder Mystery series by Kyra Davis and it is SO FUN.
-If you’re looking for a cozy mystery meets smartass character meets a little bit of romance, I recommend that trying those books out!
+If you’re looking for a cozy mystery meets smartass character meets a little bit of romance, I recommend trying those books out!

-Wash your hands.
+Stay safe.
+Be kind.
+But, take no shit… also, wash your hands.
 Wear a face mask.
 And Black Lives Matter.